jholleran/calvingcamerareviews/_posts/2015-04-24-ip-calving-camera-system.markdown

 bg-img: cows-in-pen.jpg
 img: calving-camera.jpg
 description: |
   Information about how to set up and install an IP Calving Camera Systems.
-The documents the steps that are needed to configure the IP Calving Camera to allow it to be connected via a Laptop or PC.
+It documents the steps that are needed to configure the IP Calving Camera to allow it to be connected via a Laptop or PC.
 It also offers help and advice about the system.

 categories: ip